LinkedIn has long been considered a social media work horse. The social media channel you go to when you need a new job.

 Here are some effective ways to find customers on LinkedIn:

 - Advanced search.
 Use the advanced search feature to focus on exactly the types of leads you want to find on LinkedIn.

 - Browse your network.
 When you are considering targeting certain types of leads, go to your own network.
 You can request introductions to people who are separated by a degree or two of separation.

 - Saved searches.
 Creating saved searches and alerts means that whenever someone new in your target area joins LinkedIn, you will be among the first to know.
 You can reach out to them with something helpful — always a winning strategy when you are trying to build trust and convert leads into prospects.

 Because LinkedIn can be such a potentially great way to generate leads, let’s get deeper into just how that’s done.

-Start by using a scheduling app like HootSuite and schedule 4 posts per day, including:
+Start by using a scheduling app like Buffer and schedule 5 posts per week, including:

 - Something personal